Skip to main content

 Quick Answer

-To file for divorce in Alberta without a lawyer, complete a Statement of Claim for Divorce, file it at the Court of King's Bench with the $260 fee, serve your spouse, and submit final documents after the one-year separation.
-Uncontested self-represented divorces are common and fully permitted.
+To file for divorce in Alberta without a lawyer, complete a Statement of Claim for Divorce, file it at the Court of King's Bench, serve your spouse, and submit final paperwork after the required period.
+Joint and uncontested divorces are most suited to self-representation under the federal Divorce Act.

 When Should You Still Consult a Lawyer?